Kismeu/Generative-Retrieval-for-Unsupervised-Text-Based-Person-Search/README.md

 # GTR+：Generative Retrieval for Unsupervised Text Based Person Search
-This is the official PyTorch implementation of the paper XXX
+This is the official PyTorch implementation of the paper Generative Retrieval for Unsupervised Text-Based Person Search (XXXX XXXX) [Link]()

 ## Model Structure
 ![The structure of GTR+ model](model-structure.png)